Overview of the Physics:-Tetrads Subpackage

 Hawking, S.W., Israel, W., Chandrasekhar, S. General Relativity: an Einstein Centenary Survey, Chapter 7, Cambridge University Press, 2010.

-The Overview of the Physics[Tetrads] Subpackage command was introduced in Maple 2015.
+The Physics:-Tetrads package was introduced in Maple 2015.

 For more information on Maple 2015 changes, see Updates in Maple 2015.

-The Overview of the Physics[Tetrads] Subpackage command was updated in Maple 2017.
+The Physics:-Tetrads package was updated in Maple 2017.

 Download Help Document